jrroosevelt/VS2PCG/Card clarifications A-L.md

         * You can play Plot Twists from our hand to affect a **Pocket Universe**.
         * You can discard Locations from your hand to generate a power symbol in the **Pocket Universe**.
 (Since the **Pocket Universe** has no resource row, there are no locations to turn face down to generate a power symbol.)
         * You can discard characters from your hand to Power Up characters in a **Pocket Universe**.
         * When a character is KO'd in a **Pocket Universe**, they go to the normal KO pile.
 Similarly, if a character leaves play due to an effect, it works the same as if the character were still in the original universe.
-For example, if an effect returned teh character to its owner's hand, it would go to that hand as normal.
+For example, if an effect returned the character to its owner's hand, it would go to that hand as normal.
     * End of turn
 * If there is more than one **Pocket Universe** in the game, each player will take their normal turn first, then a **Pocket Universe** turn for each **Pocket Universe** they have characters in, starting with the first **Pocket Universe** created, then the second, etc.
     * Cards in one **Pocket Universe** cannot attack or otherwise affect cards in another **Pocket Universe**.
 * When Franklin leaves play, the characters from each **Pocket Universe** he created pop back into the original universe part of the game, in the same rows and with the same orientation they were in their **Pocket Universe**.
-    * If this leads to more than one character with teh same name on your side, KO all except one (your choice).
+    * If this leads to more than one character with the same name on your side, KO all except one (your choice).

 ^(Source: Rule insert)